Lifailon/TorAPI/README.md

 ### For what

-You do not need to use a VPN when using the public version, as this service is in the gateway role, which allows you to integrate the 'API' into any project without network restrictions and also use the news feed on mobile devices, for example through [Fluent](https://github.com/yang991178/fluent-reader-lite).
+You do not need to use a VPN when using the public version, as this service is in the gateway role, which allows you to integrate the `API` into any project without network restrictions and also use the news feed on mobile devices, for example through [ReadYou](https://github.com/Ashinch/ReadYou) or [Feeder](https://github.com/spacecowboy/Feeder).
 No access token and authorization in the trackers are required for the API to work.

 Project is inspired by ✨ [Torrent-Api-py](https://github.com/Ryuk-me/Torrent-Api-py) (previously [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api)) for Russian-speaking torrent providers.